realJohnDoe/Python-8/Eyes/eyes-en.md

 pgzrun.go() # must be last
 ```

 This is what it looks like when I test drive.
-Doesn't it work?
-Check the code again.
+If it is not working, check the code again.

 ![image](https://user-images.githubusercontent.com/4598641/223817639-1363643f-481d-44e3-979b-d0b48eb0c9da.png)